oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

    storage-coherence-1                   2/2     Running   0          1m
    storage-coherence-2                   2/2     Running   0          1m
    ```

+   Ensure that all pods (storage-coherence-0/1/2) are running and ready, as shown above.

 1. Port forward the Coherence proxy port on the storage-coherence-0 pod.